 The cruise ends at Packhuskajen, near the Opera House and the Maritime Centre in Gothenburg at approximately 15:30 hrs.
 Visit Gothenburg’s oldest suburb Haga, now a trendy neighborhood in the centre of the town.
 Or head to the amusement park, Liseburg for some fun!

 Day 8 - Depart Gothenburg

 After breakfast, the tour ends.

-All prices listed are per person.
-Standard = Category C double cabin (Main deck), Superior = Suite, Category A (Bridge Deck including champagne, fruit & bathrobe).
+All prices listed are per person, twin share, based on Superior = Category B (Shelter deck).
+Upgrades possible to the Suite = Category A (Bridge Deck including champagne, fruit & bathrobe).
+Departs fortnightly during summer.

 The cabins are elegant but small.
 The cabins are fitted with bunk beds and are about the same size as a sleeping compartment on a train.
 As the berths vary in length, we ask that you tell us ahead of time if you are above medium height.
 The cabins are fitted with a washbasin with hot and cold water.
 There are showers on all decks, and toilets on all.
 Please consult the deck plan to arrange for a cabin that suit your needs - either close to the facilities or at a distance.